 As a liquid fertilizer, its nutrients are quickly absorbed by bonsai trees when they are applied.

 For those who prefer more natural fertilizing options, organic fertilizers are a great choice.

-My pick for the best organic fertilizer for bonsai trees is BioGold Bonsai Fertilizer (link to Amazon).
+My pick for the best organic fertilizer for bonsai trees is BioGold Bonsai Fertilizer.
 It is an organic fertilizer made from chicken manure through a Japanese traditional fertilization method.

 BioGold Bonsai Fertilizer provides a balanced supply of nutrients to bonsai trees with NPK ratio of 3.5-3.7-3.3 and supplies ample minerals (micronutrients) necessary for bonsai as well.

 It is easy to use; you can simply top-dress the soil with it or put some pieces into water to make it liquid form.
 It releases nutrients for about 2 months when applied on top of the soil, and about 10 days in liquid form.

 BioGold Bonsai Fertilizer is a go-to bonsai fertilizer for many bonsai enthusiasts in Japan and all over the world.
 This is an ideal fertilizer for those who prefer an organic approach to fertilizing their bonsai trees, as it does not contain any synthetic chemicals.

 If you are interested in making your own bonsai fertilizer at home, the following post explains in detail how to do it.